Multiply

 Strategy: Locations of these do not matter much, for the Orb Spawning is random, but if placed in an opponent's territory, you lesson the coverage of Orb spawns they are anticipating.
 An Orb will never spawn long enough on that tile to actually be picked up by anyone.
 Also, keep in mind the Power Plant grid is networked, so the more devices you lay, the more tori on your team that can absorb Power Orbs during the spawn cycle.
 These are great to teach and learn.
 Never camp out on your own Power Plant tiles.
 It just lessons their effectiveness.
 But loitering on your opponent's activated Power Plant tile is a great way to muffle the power of their Power Plant grid.

-(member battles only)
+Network Bridge (member battles only)

 This piece will tap into all the networked powers activated by others in your squadron.
 Any power that is normally absorbed through the squadron-wide network, is now absorbed by this piece also.